semrush/intergalactic/website/docs/components/select/select.md

 ### Select all

 If the list has more than three values, add the **Select all** option at the very beginning of the list.
-When everything is selected, change it to **Deselect all**.
+When at least one value is selected, change this option to **Deselect all**.

 ![](static/multiselect-all.png)